volsh/Vi/README.md

 I also only implemented the status filter and not for the other fields because I didn't have time, but the skelaton of this feature is there. it only needs to be implenented on specific fields and use cases

-in the page /tasks you can see a list of tasks that are fetch from the DB on load. they can be sorted and (partially) filtered. on task click a form will open in a modal allowing us to update the task.
+in the page /tasks you can see a list of tasks that are fetch from the DB on load. they can be sorted and (partially) filtered. you can delete tasks from the table in bulk by selecting rows and click on the delete icon. on task click a form will open in a modal allowing us to update the task.
-On the left blue corner there's an add button which opens a create task form
+On the left blue corner there's an add button which opens a create task form.